solarmanpv/energy-ease-docs/docs/EnergyEase/sungrow.md

 5. Fill in the application information:

    - **Application name**: Enter the app name (Energy Ease) or another recognizable name, such as `My Home EMS`.
-   - **Company name**: Company name: Enter the name of the home created in the app or another suitable identifier, such as `My Home`.
+   - **Company name**: Enter the name of the home created in the app or another suitable identifier, such as `My Home`.
    - **Application description**: Enter a brief description, such as `Data Integration`.
    - **Authorize with OAuth2.0**: Select **No**